wordofwarning/wordofwarning.org/spring-summer-2012/WARN006/index.md

 ##External
 ###GETINTHEBACKOFTHEVAN
-####Who are They?
+####Who Are They?
 GETINTHEBACKOFTHEVAN is Hester Chillingworth, Lucy McCormick and Jennifer Pick, a London-based performance company, formed in 2008.
-They play with triumph, failure, endurance, and mess.

 Together they play with failure, attempt, endurance, utterance, trashiness, the pathetic, triumph, mess.
 Based in London, they make theatre pieces and live art together… so far.
 They are beginning to think about making some installations.